masesgroup/JNet/src/net/Documentation/articles/jvm_callbacks.md

-# JavaBridge: JVM callbacks
+# JNet: JVM callbacks

-One of the features of [JCOBridge](https://www.jcobridge.com/), used in JavaBridge, is the callback management from JVM.
+One of the features of [JCOBridge](https://www.jcobridge.com/), used in JNet, is the callback management from JVM.
 Many applications use the callback mechanism to be informed about events which happens during execution.
 Apache Kakfa exposes many API which have callbacks in the parameters.
-The Java code of a callback can be written with lambda expressions, but JavaBridge cannot, it needs an object.
+The Java code of a callback can be written with lambda expressions, but JNet cannot, it needs an object.

-## JavaBridge Callback internals
+## JNet Callback internals

-JavaBridge is based on [JCOBridge](https://www.jcobridge.com/).
+JNet is based on [JCOBridge](https://www.jcobridge.com/).
 JCOBridge as per its name is a bridge between the CLR (CoreCLR) and the JVM.
 Events, generally are expressed as interfaces in Java, and a lambda expression is translated into an object at compile time.
 Otherwise the developer can implement a Java class which **implements** the interface: with JCOBridge the developer needs to follow a seamless approach.
-In JavaBridge some callbacks are ready made.
+In JNet some callbacks are ready made.
 In this tutorial the **Callback** interface (org.apache.kafka.clients.producer.Callback) will be taken as an example.
 The concrete class implementing the interface is the following one:

 ```java